 Continuing Education Activity

-Rho(D) immune globulin (RhIG) is a medication used in the management and treatment of Rh-negative pregnancies and immune thrombocytopenic purpura.
+Rho(D) immune globulin (RhIG) is a medication used to manage and treat Rh-negative pregnancies and immune thrombocytopenic purpura.
 It is in the immune globulin biological class of drugs.
-This activity reviews the indications, action, and contraindications for RhIG as a valuable agent in the management RhIG in preventing hemolytic disease of the newborn and immune thrombocytopenic purpura and other disorders when applicable.
-This activity will highlight the mechanism of action, adverse event profile, and other key factors (e.g., off-label uses, dosing, monitoring, relevant interactions) pertinent for members of the healthcare team in managing patients with Rh-negative pregnancies, immune thrombocytopenic purpura, and related conditions.
+This activity reviews the indications, action, and contraindications for RhIG as a valuable agent in managing RhIG in preventing hemolytic disease of the newborn and immune thrombocytopenic purpura and other disorders when applicable.
+This activity will highlight the mechanism of action, adverse event profile, and other key factors (e.g., off-label uses, dosing, monitoring, relevant interactions) pertinent for healthcare team members in managing patients with Rh-negative pregnancies, immune thrombocytopenic purpura, and related conditions.

 - Identify the mechanism of action and administration of Rho(D) immune globulin.